 The AID11 subfield of the AID TID Info subfield is set to the AID of a UHR STA that is the intended receiver of the feedback information or to 2008 if the feedback information is intended for all receiving UHR STAs.

-A Feedback subfield is included in the Per AID TID Info field instead of a Block Ack Bitmap subfield and the Feedback subfield has a length defined in Table 9-40 (Fragment Number subfield encoding for the Multi-STA BlockAck variant), has the format defined in Figure 9-60b (Feedback subfield format) and includes feedback information instead of Acknowledgment status (see Table 9- 39 (Context of the Per AID TID Info subfield and presence of optional subfields if the AID11 sub- field is not 2045)).
-The Unavailability Target Start Time subfield indicates the value of TSF[15:7] at the time when the STA transmitting the Multi-STA BlockAck frame becomes unavailable (see 11.2.1 (General)).
-The Unavailability Duration subfield indicates the duration in units of 64 μs over which the STA transmitting the Multi-STA BA is not available.
+A Feedback subfield is included in the Per AID TID Info field instead of a Block Ack Bitmap subfield and the Feedback subfield has a length defined in Table 9-40 (Fragment Number subfield encoding for the Multi-STA BlockAck variant).

+The Starting Sequence Control subfield has the format shown in Figure 9-xx (Starting Sequence Control subfield format for the Multi-STA BlockAck variant if the AID11 subfield is not 2045 and if the combination of the Ack Type subfield is equal to 0 and the TID subfield is equal to 13 respectively), where the Feedback Type subfield indicates the type and format of feedback carried in the Feedback subfield as defined in Tabe 9-xx (Feedback field Type subfield encoding for the Multi-STA BlockAck variant if the AID11 subfield is not 2045 and if the combinatiuon of the Ack Type subfield is equal to 0 and the TID subfield is equal to 13 respectively).